casheww/5pebbles/README.md

 # 5pebbles
-A Discord bot written with discord.py that interacts with the Rain World Gamepedia.
+A Discord bot written with discord.py that interacts with the Rain World wiki.
 Unofficial, ofc.

 If you'd like to add this bot to your server, you can use [this link](https://discord.com/api/oauth2/authorize?client_id=739950956313051219&permissions=67488832&scope=bot).
 This could probably be recycled for use with other Gamepedia based sites.